| Barry MacDonnell's

 Finally, unlike with some programs, documents created in newer versions of WordPerfect are readable in older versions (i.e., they are "backwardly compatible"), though there might be some format differences -- especially if newer features were used to format the source document (example: the Redaction Tool, new in WPX4+).

-Note that there are some customized and user-created files that will need a little special attention when upgrading WordPerfect.
+Note that some customized and user-created files will need a little special attention when upgrading WordPerfect

 Here are some important points to keep in mind when installing (i.e., upgrading to) a newer version of the program: